dinhomathias/Amc/Examples.md

 * [Subscription bot](https://github.com/AlexLoushkin/TelegramSubscriptionBot) helps organise a subscription for a news web site
 * [sudobot](https://github.com/bvanrijn/sudobot) runs commands on your server and lets you easily share the output
 * [teleGit Bot](https://github.com/HeavenH/teleGit) A bot to list the github repositories, show users information.
-* [Vocaloid Bot](https://github.com/bomjacob/VocaBot) uses data from VocaDB.net to find all your favourite Vocaloid songs, artists and albums.
 * [TimeZone Bot](https://gist.github.com/guysoft/4f220fe407a9bff37e3feff9f60f83a7) An example bot that lets you pick a timezone.
 This bot also uses a class for its design pattern.
-* [AlarmBot](https://github.com/guysoft/AlarmBot) This bot uses [crontab](https://en.wikipedia.org/wiki/Cron) to schedule audio alarms.
-The alarm command can be edited to schedule any kind of cron job for an IOT device.
 * [Telegram-Kraken-Bot](https://github.com/Endogen/Telegram-Kraken-Bot) Trade crypto-currencies on the Kraken marketplace
-* [Matilda](https://github.com/xlanor/matilda) A news scraping bot for Straits Times and ChannelNewsAsia.
+* [Vocaloid Bot](https://github.com/bomjacob/VocaBot) uses data from VocaDB.net to find all your favourite Vocaloid songs, artists and albums.
 * [Youtrack-Time-Tracking-Bot](https://github.com/MgCoders/tt-bot) Allows easy time tracking on youtrack issues.

 # API